MoiColl/Tree_of_life_2020/Hand in 2/README.md

 The alignment of a fragment of the NORK coding sequence (CDS) gene of 32 species of the Medicago genus and  6 other species within the Legumes family is provided in MEGA format ([nork.meg.zip](nork.meg.zip)).

 Additionaly, a phylogeny (Fig 1) of the genus Medicago (available as a newick tree file [bena.nwk.zip](bena.nwk.zip) that can be viewed in MEGA).
 This phylogeny is described fully in
-Béna G et al, (Molecular phylogeny supports the morphologically based taxonomic transfer of the medicagoid Trigonella species into the genus Medicago L)[https://link.springer.com/article/10.1007/s006060170012] , Plant Syst Evol 2001, 229:217-236.
+Béna G et al, (Molecular phylogeny supports the morphologically based taxonomic transfer of the medicagoid Trigonella species into the genus Medicago L., Plant Syst Evol 2001, 229:217-236.

 <img src="Fig1.png" width="75%">

 >**Fig 1.** independent phylogeny of Medicago genus (based on ITS sequences) and evolutionary transition in symbiotic specificity along the phylogeny.
 Topology is contained in the newick tree file [bena.nwk.zip](bena.nwk.zip).
 Ancestral reconstruction was used to infer the symbiotic specificities of each node.
 Branches where a shift in symbiotic specificity occurred are marked (numbered 1 to 5).
 See for details Béna G, et al : Medicago – Sinorhizobium symbiotic specificity evolution and the geographic expansion of Medicago.
 J Evol Biol 2005, 18:1547-1558.

 ##### 1. Building a phylogeny of the Medicago genus using NORK